Maybe you didn’t grow up having a bowl of ice cream each night before bed – but I did.

 I’ve been working on perfecting my homemade vanilla ice cream recipe – a flavor so versatile you can drizzle it with chocolate, spoon it up with fresh fruit, or eat it right out of the container.
 One of my qualms about homemade ice cream is that though it is wonderfully delicious in its melty state fresh out of the maker, once you put it in the freezer, it hardens to a solid block.
 Conventional ice creams are reported to contain potentially toxic ingredients (akin to anti-freeze) to keep your dessert perfectly soft right out of the icebox.

 So it got me thinking.
-How do you keep frozen dairy firm but not rock hard?
+How do you keep frozen dairy firm, but not rock hard?

-Well, if you’ve ever put a bottle of vodka in the freezer, you would know that it doesn’t freeze – it just gets frosty.
-That’s because alcohol freezes at a lower temperature than water (which is the liquid in milk).
-But I wanted a kid-friendly final product, so I didn’t want to use a big slug of booze.
+Well, if you've ever put a bottle of vodka in the freezer, you know that it doesn't freeze – it just gets frosty.
+That's because alcohol freezes at a lower temperature than water (which is the liquid in milk).
+But I wanted a kid-friendly final product, so I didn't want to use a big slug of booze.

 So, for classic vanilla, the finished recipe has a bit more vanilla extract than you might expect (mine is homemade in a vodka base) and a big pinch of salt. *If your vanilla is not in alcohol, reduce vanilla to 1 tablespoon and add 2 tablespoons of vodka or spirit of your choosing.*